-We want every pupil to have the same entitlement to high quality, non-partisan education about religion and belief.
-We think all schools should prepare young people for life in modern Britain by teaching pupils about the diversity of religious and non-religious worldviews.
+We want every pupil to have the same entitlement to high quality, non-partisan education about worldviews.
+We want to see all schools preparing young people for life in modern Britain by teaching pupils about:

 Education is a devolved issue.
 This petition is for the Department for Education (England) and the Welsh Cabinet Secretary for Education.
 Our work on reform of religion and belief education in Scotland and Northern Ireland is seperate.